MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plan1-getting-started.md

 :::image type="content" source="../../media/mde-p1/m365-defender-portal.png" alt-text="Microsoft 365 Defender portal":::

 The Home page provides your security team with a snapshot aggregate view of alerts, device status, and threats detected.
-The security center is set up so that your security operations team can find the information they are looking for quickly and easily.
+The Defender for Cloud is set up so that your security operations team can find the information they are looking for quickly and easily.

 > [!NOTE]
 > Our examples shown in this article might differ from what you see in your Microsoft 365 Defender portal.
 What you see in your portal depends on your licenses and permissions.
 In addition, your security team can customize your organization's portal by adding, removing, and rearranging cards.